johnmcdnz/Myriota-iotakl/README.md

 <h2>Next steps?</h2>
 With data being received at Pubnub, we can now forward this to other tools or platforms, or use it as a model in setting up other platforms.
 Once the Myriota dev kit is live via the satellite service an example will be to forward data to the Owntracks application to create a simple GPS tool.   https://owntracks.org/

+I hope this account is of assistance and I can be contacted for advice.
+Best wishes to the Myriota team.